-Editor’s note: this Sonos One (Gen 1) review was updated on April 6, 2021, to address an FAQ about the Sonos One (Gen 2) and to update availablilty.
+Editor’s note: this Sonos One (Gen 1) review was updated on July 2, 2021, to add alternatives and software sections.

 How is the Sonos One built?

-The Sonos One is a little over six inches tall and has the same design as the older Play:1 speaker.
-It has a far-field microphone array needed to pick up voices accurately.
+The Sonos One is a little over 15 centimeters tall and has a far-field microphone array that quickly registers voices.
 The speaker is surrounded by a matte white grill (also available in matte black) save for a plastic stripe down along the back which has the ethernet input (if you’d prefer to hardwire it over using Wi-Fi).
 Up top is where you’ll find all of the touch-sensitive controls that allow you to control volume, and turn the microphone off and on—handy if you or someone you know doesn’t want the speaker listening for a hotword for whatever reason.

 See: Best Sonos speakers